Developer Tool

 What Is Base64 Encoding and How Does It Work?

-Base64 converts binary image data into a ASCII text string using 64 characters (A-Z, a-z, 0-9, +, /).
-Each 3 bytes of binary data becomes 4 Base64 characters.
-The resulting text can be safely embedded in HTML, CSS, JSON, XML, and email — anywhere that only accepts text content.
-The trade-off is a ~33% increase in data size.
+Base64 converts binary image data into an ASCII text string using 64 characters (A-Z, a-z, 0-9, +, /).
+Every 3 bytes of source data become 4 Base64 characters, with = padding at the end if needed.
+The resulting text can be safely embedded in HTML, CSS, JSON, XML, and email - anywhere that only accepts text content.
+The trade-off is a ~33% increase in data size, which is why Base64 is best suited for small assets.

-Data URI vs Raw Base64 — Which Format to Use?
+Data URI vs Raw Base64 - Which Format Should You Use?

-A data URI includes the MIME type prefix (data:image/png;base64,...) and can be used directly in src attributes and CSS url().
-Raw Base64 is just the encoded string — useful for API payloads, database storage, and custom processing.
-Use data URI for HTML/CSS embedding; use raw Base64 for programmatic use.
+A Data URI includes a MIME-type prefix (data:image/png;base64,...) and can be placed directly in <img src> attributes or CSS url() declarations.
+Raw Base64 is just the encoded string without the data:... wrapper - ideal for API payloads, database columns, and scenarios where you'll reconstruct the image programmatically.
+Choose Data URI for front-end embedding; choose Raw Base64 for back-end and API integrations.

 Snipinsta's Base64 converter runs entirely in your browser using the JavaScript FileReader API.
-Your image is never uploaded to any server.
-The conversion happens locally on your device, making it safe for sensitive images like ID cards, medical records, or confidential documents.
+Your images are never uploaded to any server - not even temporarily.
+The conversion happens locally on your device, making it safe for sensitive images like identification documents, medical records, or confidential diagrams.
+You can verify this by checking the Network tab in your browser's developer tools during conversion.

 Frequently Asked Questions

-Base64 is an encoding scheme that converts binary data into ASCII text.
-It's commonly used to embed images directly in HTML, CSS, or JSON without needing separate files.
+Base64 is a binary-to-text encoding scheme that converts any binary data - including images - into an ASCII string composed of 64 safe characters.
+It's commonly used to embed images directly inside HTML, CSS, or JSON without needing a separate file or server.

-No!
-The conversion runs entirely in your browser using the FileReader API.
-Your image never leaves your device.
+No. The conversion runs 100% in your browser using the JavaScript FileReader API.
+Your image data never leaves your device.
+You can verify this in your browser's Network tab - no file uploads occur.

 Why Convert Images to Base64?